VALUE ENGINEERING CASE STUDY

 AIL is proud to have another Super•Cor and MSE Panel Wall project completed in Nova Scotia.
 In this case, we were able to support the contractor, Dexter Construction, early on in their design‐build proposal with an innovative and economical packaged solution to carry forward to the Nova Scotia Department of Transportation and Infrastructure Renewal (NSTIR).

 Railway overpass featured two‐stage construction, skewed design, innovative footings

 This highway twinning rail tunnel project required a two‐stage construction sequence, with the structure for the new west‐bound lanes being built first with a temporary MSE Wire Wall on the median side.
 Once this crossing was complete and opened to two‐way traffic, the old three-span concrete bridge could be demolished in preparation for the new and re‐aligned east‐bound roadway to be constructed adjacent to the west‐bound.

 The skewed alignment of Highway 101 to the railway tunnel was 50 degrees, which posed a particular challenge in developing the temporary MSE wall configuration that would support the new west‐bound lanes, but not undermine the existing live east‐bound lanes of Highway 101.

-Over the past few years, NSTIR has seen the benefits of including AIL’s packaged solutions of buried metal arches and MSE walls in their tender callings on Highway 103 and 107, and with recent projects being completed at Kieley Brook/Ingramport and East River Bridge, near Chester.
+Over the past few years, NSTIR has seen the benefits of including AIL’s packaged solutions of buried metal arches and MSE Walls in their tender callings on Highways 103 and 107, and with recent projects that have been completed at Kieley Brook/Ingramport and East River Bridge near Chester.